Parent outraged with comment written by teacher on student's assignment

 The school district and human resources are investigating the incident.

-The principal is assuring the community the school with strive to do better.
+The principal is assuring the community the school will strive to do better.

 More News